 A few signs beckon travellers to stop and explore.
 You’ll see “the route to the west,” and “French River Visitor Centre.”
 If you decide to pull in, you’ll find an oasis of calm.

 The French River Visitor Centre is a Governor-General’s Award-winning building, set a short distance from the scenic French River Gorge.

 Inside, you’ll find the “Voices of the River” Exhibit Hall.
 The exhibits take you on a virtual journey down the French River, exploring its natural and cultural heritage, with the voices of the past and present as your guides.

 The Visitor Centre also contains washrooms, local tourism information, and a park store with park souvenirs, books and local artists’ works.

-Everyone is welcome to attend the 12th Annual Gathering and Pow Wow “Where Animals Walk.”
-Explore the history behind the Wampum Belt.
-The rich celebration will include presentations, a tea social, craft and food vendors, open mic, dancing, and music.
+Everyone is welcome to attend the 13th Annual Gathering and Pow Wow “13 Grandmother Moons.”
+The rich celebration will include presentations, free quill and birch bark workshop, craft and food vendors, open mic, dancing, and music.

 French River Gorge

 The French River Gorge, including the French River Visitor Centre and Recollet Falls Trail, was selected as one of the Georgian Bay Biosphere Reserve’s “Amazing Places.”